-But for parents with disabled children (and for the family as a whole), September can be stressful .
+For parents with disabled children (and for the family as a whole), the start of a new school term can be stressful .
 This might be for a few reasons.

 By the time your children are of school age, you’ll have come a long way to understanding their difficulties and complexities, and figured out some kind of schedule and process to deal with those difficulties.
 Any change to the routine, and entering a new phase away from the norm can be a challenge.

 If your child is moving up a year in school, transitioning to another stage or going to a new school, they may be working with new teachers, classroom professionals, helpers or carers.
 This can be challenging for two reasons.
 First, your child needs to readjust to new people, and second, you might feel that you’re pressing the reset button on the experience and learnings that your child made with previous carers and teachers.